 He’s been called the occupying force of big ideas, a chronicler of jobs-you-never-knew-existed, the Guru of the Underdogs, the king of nonfiction, an eclectic essayist, a “phenomenon… somewhere between social scientist, motivational speaker and preacher-like source of consolation…” But best-selling author Malcolm Gladwell doesn’t seem to care what critics say, as long as you’re listening.

-On the heels of the release of Talking With Strangers, his first book in six years (a case study in how badly humans judge and interpret one another), Malcolm will present a masterclass entitled “A crash course in curiosity” at C2 Online — Montréal 2020 (October 19-30).
+On the heels of the release of Talking to Strangers, his first book in six years (a case study in how badly humans judge and interpret one another), Malcolm will present a masterclass entitled “A crash course in curiosity” at C2 Online — Montréal 2020 (October 19-30).
 In it he will explore a significant through-line in his creative and entrepreneurial process: the art of the interview.

 The Gladwell effect